yuanbit/FinBERT-QA/README.md

 # FinBERT-QA: Financial Question Answering using BERT

 ## Installation
-If no GPU available, an alternative and low-effort way to train a QA-LSTM model and fine-tune a pre-trained BERT model for the Opionated Financial Question and Answering [FiQA](https://sites.google.com/view/fiqa) dataset is through the following [online notebooks](https://github.com/yuanbit/FinBERT-QA-notebooks) using Colab.
+If no GPU is available, an alternative and low-effort way to train a QA-LSTM model and fine-tune a pre-trained BERT model for the Opionated Financial Question and Answering [FiQA](https://sites.google.com/view/fiqa) dataset is through the following [online notebooks](https://github.com/yuanbit/FinBERT-QA-notebooks) using Colab.

 ### With Docker
 This repo can be used as a container with [Docker](https://www.docker.com/).
 Run the commands as root if Docker not configured.